Vitamin C (Ascorbic Acid)

-- Beneficial for healthy skin and strong hair
+- Benefits for healthy skin and strong hair

-Under normal circumstances, meeting your daily vitamin C requirements should be easy so long as you’re eating a healthy, balanced diet.
-Unfortunately, this may not apply to certain people.
-For instance, those who smoke, are exposed to air pollution, or work under direct sunlight all tend to have low levels of vitamin C.
+Under normal circumstances, meeting your daily vitamin C requirements should be easy as long as you eat a healthy and balanced diet.
+Unfortunately, having a healthy and balanced diet may not be enough for meeting vitamin C requirements for some, such as people who smoke, are exposed to air pollution, or work under direct sunlight.
+People to which these conditions apply tend to have low levels of vitamin C.

-If you belong to any of the above groups, slightly increase your vitamin c intake.
+If you belong to any of the above groups, you may consider slightly increasing your Vitamin C intake.

 High Urine Vitamin C

-Vitamin C is well-known for its ability to support proper immune system functioning.
-As your body cannot produce vitamin C, you’ll have to get the vitamin through external sources like foods and supplements.
-For most people, an orange, cup of strawberries, chopped red pepper, or a serving of broccoli provides enough vitamin C for the day.
+As mentioned previously, your body cannot produce vitamin C on its own, which means that it is necessary to get sufficient vitamin C through the foods and supplements you consume.
+For most people, an orange, cup of strawberries, chopped red pepper, or a serving of broccoli can provide enough vitamin C for the day.

-And while it’s an essential nutrient, it is still possible to overdose on vitamin C (typically due to supplements).
+Though vitamin C is an essential nutrient, it is still possible to overdose on vitamin C, through excessive supplementation.
 Excessively high urine vitamin C may indicate high dietary vitamin C consumption.
-Taking more than the upper limit for vitamin C (above 2g/day) is not life-threatening, but you may experience side effects such as:
+Having more than the upper limit for vitamin C daily (above 2g/day) is not life-threatening, but causes side effects like:

 - Stomach cramps or bloating